Refund policy

 - When running workshops where it is specified that women will be paired with men for pair-work exercises, take each person’s identity as they identify it.

 - We have a discount system in place for people that feel that their gender or sexual identity has marginalised them and impacted on their financial situation.
 Contact us to apply.
-(We regret that I am unable to extend this tithe system to other legitimate areas of marginalisation, such as accessibility, health, indigeneity, etc.).
+(We regret that we are unable to extend this tithe system to other legitimate areas of marginalisation, such as accessibility, health, indigeneity, etc.).

 Terms & Conditions